-The Fund's policy is to make quarterly distributions equal to 2.5% of its net asset value (10% on an annualized basis).
-If, for any quarterly distribution, the Fund's net investment income and net realized short-term capital gains are less than the amount of the distribution, the difference will be distributed from the Fund's assets.
-The Fund's final distribution for each calendar year will include any remaining net investment income and net realized short-term capital gains deemed, for Federal income tax purposes, undistributed during the year, and may, but need not, include all net long-term capital gains realized during the year.
-If, for any calendar year, the Fund's total distributions exceed its net investment income and net realized capital gains, the excess, distributed from the Fund's assets, will generally be treated as a tax-free return of capital (up to the amount of the shareholder's tax basis in his or her shares).
-The amount treated as a tax-free return of capital will reduce a shareholder's adjusted basis in his or her shares, thereby increasing his or her potential gain or reducing his or her potential loss on the sale of his or her shares.
-Pursuant to the requirements of the 1940 Act and other applicable laws, a notice will accompany each quarterly distribution with respect to the estimated source of the distribution made.
-This distribution policy may, under certain circumstances, have certain adverse consequences to the Fund and its shareholders.
-In the event the Fund distributes amounts in excess of its net investment income and net realized capital gains, such distributions will decrease the Fund's total assets and, therefore, have the likely effect of increasing the Fund's expense ratio.
-In addition, in order to make such distributions, the Fund may have to sell a portion of its investment portfolio at a time when independent investment judgment might not dictate such action.
+The Fund s policy is to make quarterly distributions equal to 2.50% of its net asset value (10% distribution yield on an annualized basis), and a final distribution at year-end consisting of any remaining undistributed net investment income and any realized net long-term capital gains in excess of the Fund s capital loss carryforward.
+If, for any calendar year, the total distributions exceed net investment income and realized net capital gains, the excess, distributed from the Fund s assets, will generally be treated as a tax-free return of capital (up to the amount of the shareholder s tax basis in his or her shares).
+The amount treated as a tax-free return of capital will reduce a shareholder s adjusted basis in his or her shares, thereby increasing his or her potential gain or reducing his or her potential loss on the sale of his or her shares.